YVOJBGG/examshield/README.md

 ExamShield is organized as a monorepo with separate backend, admin UI, client app, and documentation.

-## Source of Truth Documentation

-The canonical project reference is:
-- `docs/PROJECT_DOCUMENTATION.md`

-For implementation tasks, treat that document as the primary source of truth and open only files that need changes.

 ## Repository Structure

 - `server/`: FastAPI backend and automated tests.